guillaumeandrieu/ArtBrewer/README.md

 ## Usage

 The function `med.brewer` calls the palette.
-You can specify the number of colors to use (and interpolate colors), or choose between discrete or continous palettes as examplified below.
+You can specify the number of colors to use (and interpolate colors), or choose between discrete or continuous palettes as exemplified below.

 It can be directly called in `ggplot2`.